The Epley Manoeuvre

 Vertigo is described as ‘when it is like the room is spinning around you’.
 It is debilitating, frightening and can make you feel nauseated.
 It's very unpleasant and can put your life on hold.

-Jane, Dan or Jody use a highly successful technique called the Epley Manoeuvre to treat vertigo.
+Jane uses a highly successful technique called the Epley Manoeuvre to treat vertigo.
 Your doctor may have diagnosed you with Benign Paroxysmal Positional Vertigo (BPPV), a condition caused by small fragments of debris or 'crystals' in the inner ear canal.

 Dizziness is described as ‘when it is like you are spinning round in the room’.